The Fab Four (tribute): 1997-2005: Formation and early touring years

-Las Vegas residency and rotating cast
+2005-2008: Las Vegas residency and rotating cast

-From 2005 to 2008, the Fab Four brought in a second cast of musicians to help perform a full stage residency six nights a week in Las Vegas, with various members alternating between the cast.
-Performing as Fab Four Mania, the Vegas cast performed regularly at locations such as the Las Vegas Hilton, The Aladdin, The Sahara and The Riviera.
-Notable members of the cast included Joseph Bologna as Starr, who formerly performed with Rain: A Tribute to The Beatles on Broadway and 1964: The Tribute, Steve Landes as Lennon, formerly a cast member of Beatlemania, and Frankee Mendonça as McCartney, McNeil's younger brother.
-Shortly after 2008, the original cast (McNeil, Sarraf, Amador, and Sandoval) started to tour nationwide and occasionally performed out of country.
+Shortly after their residency at Disneyland ended and the band started to get some more traction, McNeil signed a contract with various resorts and casinos in Las Vegas, Nevada for four years.
+Because of this, he brought in a second cast of musicians to help perform a full stage residency six nights a week in the city strip, with various members alternating between the casts.
+Performing as Fab Four Mania, the Las Vegas cast performed regularly at locations such as the Las Vegas Hilton, the Aladdin, the Sahara and the Riviera.
+Notable members of the cast included Detroit-born Joseph Bologna, who formerly performed with Rain: A Tribute to the Beatles on Broadway and 1964 the Tribute, as Starr; Pittsburgh-born Steve Landes, formerly a cast member of Beatlemania, as Lennon; and Westminster-born Frankee Mendonça, McNeil's younger brother, as McCartney.
+Shortly after 2008, the original cast (McNeil, Sarraf, Amador, and Sandoval) began touring nationwide and occasionally internationally.
+Amador left the band in 2008 to work backstage as technical director in 2008, leaving Liverpool-born Gavin Pring, then 31, to take his place.
+The Fab Four then sued David Saxe Productions and others in a trademark complaint about their Beatles tribute show in Las Vegas called "Fab Four Live" in accusations of using similar names and performing in the same resorts and casinos as the Fab Four.